munktron239/OffShore-LaunchSite/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-This is a collection of Kerbal Konstructs statics that forms a pretty nice looking off-shore launch platform.
+This is a collection of Kerbal Konstructs statics that form a pretty nice-looking off-shore launch platform.

-It is located on the equator roughly parallel to both the KSC launchpad and the Island Airfield.
+It is located on the equator, roughly parallel to both the KSC launchpad and the Island Airfield.
 Coordinates: Latitude = -0.1 Longitude = -72

-There is a cost to open the base in career mode but its not terribly expensive.
+There is a cost to open the base in career mode, but it's not terribly expensive.
 You can buy and sell fuel from the fuel tanks on the platform.

-You can launch rockets from it, but make sure they are not too big (it is decently sized but bigger rockets might clip into it).
+You can launch rockets from it, but make sure they are not too big (it is decently sized, but bigger rockets might clip into it).
 There is also a helipad on the east side which can launch small helicopters or other VTOL craft from.

-On the west side there is a landing zone for boosters, and if you overshoot that, there is a parked droneship a little bit more west.
+On the west side, there is a landing zone for boosters, and if you overshoot that, there is a parked droneship a little bit more west.

-The Launch Site has an elevator that goes to sea level so boats or amphibious craft can drive up to and drive onto the platform
+The Launch Site has an elevator that goes to sea level, so boats or amphibious craft can drive up to and onto the platform.
 There should be enough room to drive small rovers or cars around the various statics on the platform.